arlotfi79/RPL-Rank-Attacks/README.md

 # RPL-Rank-Attacks
-In this repository, we have used the Cooja simulator which is part of the [Contiki OS](https://github.com/contiki-os/contiki) to implement of a number of rank attacks on RPL.
+In this repository, we have used the Cooja simulator which is part of the [Contiki OS](https://github.com/contiki-os/contiki) to implement a number of rank attacks on RPL.
+RPL is the major protocol which is being used in IoT devices.

 ## What to change
 In order to implement the attacks in Cooja, some changes should be applied to the source codes.
 These changes are stated below for each attack: